-Join us in 2023!
+Join us in 2024!

 Protecting endangered species requires dedication.
 We conduct research with sharks, rays and sawfish in the remote regions of North Queensland, the Gulf of Carpentaria and Cape York.
 For this, we need dedicated field assistants.

-Do you want to join a small team and get hands-on experience in working with aquatic predators in remote locations?
+Do you want to join our team and get hands-on experience in working with aquatic predators in remote locations?
 You will be part of a small team working with some of the most endangered species of sharks, rays and sawfish on the planet.
-You will learn how to conduct this research and how to do fieldwork with these animals.
+You will learn how to conduct this research and fieldwork with these animals.
 You will also get out into remote areas that you would not likely be able to access by yourself.
 Be warned, we have a lot of fun on our expeditions.
 If you are a uni student, see if you can earn uni credits for your participation, as getting this ‘real life experience’ credited towards a course is often possible!

 Dedication essentail, previous skills optional.